 Workers should wear clothes with good permeability and breathability, and, if required, work clothes with a function to cool the body (cooling vest, etc.).
-In addition, under the direct rays of the sun, they should wear helmets with good breathability and/or attached with a cloth at the rear to block radiant heat.
+In addition, under the direct rays of the sun, they should wear helmets with good breathability and/or a cloth attached at the rear to block radiant heat.

-(5) Checks and instructions by those who control works
+(5) Checks and instructions by those who control work

-During works, in order to check whether there are any abnormalities in workers' health, supervisors or work leaders should patrol frequently and also considerations should be given to mutual checks of health conditions among workers themselves, such as calling to each other.

-In addition, those who control works should check the measured WBGT value and instruct workers in its meaning, check the consumption of water and electrolytes and instruct workers in the purpose of their consumption, and check health conditions of workers and thoroughly instruct workers in the measures regularly.
+During work, in order to check whether there are any abnormalities in workers' health, supervisors or work leaders should patrol frequently, and consideration should be given to mutual checks of health condition among workers themselves, such as calling to each other.
+In addition, those who control work should check the measured WBGT value and instruct workers in its meaning, check the consumption of water and electrolytes and instruct workers in the purpose of their consumption, and check the health condition of workers and thoroughly instruct workers in the measures regularly.

-3. Healthcare
+3. Health care